What is a Medical Records Technician?

 A doctor reviews a patient’s history as described in the medical record before and during a patient's visit, and then conveys either in written or spoken notes the nature and content of the current visit.
 The notes the doctor makes details the symptoms, possible diagnoses and follow-up actions, such as medications that are prescribed or any further testing that may be required.

-A medical records technician takes the data from a doctor's notes and transcribes them into a patient’s permanent medical record.
+A medical records technician takes the data from a doctor's notes and transcribes them onto a patient’s permanent medical record.
 The accuracy and timeliness of this data is part of health information management, and very important for appropriate patient treatment.

 Responsibilities of a medical records technician: